 Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of oxygen, and, if left untreated, results in death.
-Sudden cardiac arrest is the unexpected cessation of circulation within a short period of symptom onset (sometimes without warning).
-Sudden cardiac arrest occurs outside the hospital in more than 350,000 people/yr in the US, with a 90% mortality.
+Sudden cardiac arrest is the unexpected cessation of circulation within a short period of symptom onset (often without warning).
+Sudden cardiac arrest occurs outside the hospital in more than 350,000 people/year in the US, including an estimated 5000 infants and children, with a 90% mortality rate.

 Cardiac arrest causes global ischemia with consequences at the cellular level that adversely affect organ function after resuscitation.
 The main consequences involve direct cellular damage and edema formation.
 Edema is particularly harmful in the brain, which has minimal room to expand, and often results in increased intracranial pressure and corresponding decreased cerebral perfusion postresuscitation.
 A significant proportion of successfully resuscitated patients have short-term or long-term cerebral dysfunction manifested by altered alertness (from mild confusion to coma), seizures, or both.

-Decreased ATP production leads to loss of membrane integrity with efflux of potassium and influx of sodium and calcium.
+Decreased adenosine triphosphate (ATP) production leads to loss of membrane integrity with efflux of potassium and influx of sodium and calcium.
 Excess sodium causes cellular edema.
 Excess calcium damages mitochondria (depressing ATP production), increases nitric oxide production (leading to formation of damaging free radicals), and, in certain circumstances, activates proteases that further damage cells.

 Abnormal ion flux also results in depolarization of neurons, releasing neurotransmitters, some of which are damaging (eg, glutamate activates a specific calcium channel, worsening intracellular calcium overload).

-Inflammatory mediators (eg, IL-1B, TNF-alpha) are elaborated; some of them may cause microvascular thrombosis and loss of vascular integrity with further edema formation.
+Inflammatory mediators (eg, interleukin-1B, tumor necrosis factor-alpha) are elaborated; some of them may cause microvascular thrombosis and loss of vascular integrity with further edema formation.
 Some mediators trigger apoptosis, resulting in accelerated cell death.

 Diagnosis of cardiac arrest is by clinical findings of apnea, pulselessness, and unconsciousness.
 Arterial pressure is not measurable.
 Pupils dilate and become unreactive to light after several minutes.

-A cardiac monitor should be applied; it may indicate ventricular fibrillation (VF), ventricular tachycardia (VT), or asystole.
-Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (PEA, or electromechanical dissociation) or extreme hypotension with failure to detect a pulse.
+A cardiac monitor should be applied; it may indicate ventricular fibrillation Ventricular Fibrillation (VF) Ventricular fibrillation causes uncoordinated quivering of the ventricle with no useful contractions.
+It causes immediate syncope and death within minutes.
+Treatment is with cardiopulmonary... read more (VF), ventricular tachycardia Ventricular Tachycardia (VT) Ventricular tachycardia is ≥ 3 consecutive ventricular beats at a rate ≥ 120 beats/minute.
+Symptoms depend on duration and vary from none to palpitations to hemodynamic collapse and death.
+Diagnosis... read more (VT), or asystole.
+Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (previously termed electromechanical dissociation) or extreme hypotension with failure to detect a pulse.